alex-arknetworx/winnie/README.md

 Precompiled x86 binaries in bin_x86.
 You will have to chmod 777 the wserver bin file first then only use on a Linux fb console run sudo ./wserver from within /bin_x86/wserver/

-Or to compile from source ensure pkg-config is installed and then clone this repo and then:
+Or to compile from source ensure pkg-config, libfreetype6-dev (and/or libfreetype-dev) is installed, clone this repo and then:

 cd winnie/libwinnie/